VonHeikemen/tinytina-js/README.md

 - `-r`, `--raw-response`<br/>
   Disable the colors and format of the response body.

+- `--arg-separator`
+Set the delimeter between arguments in the commands shown by 'convert-to.'

 ### Examples
 Assuming you downloaded the release version and made it executable with the name tinytina.